 Simplifi is owned by Quicken.
 Together, they’re one of the world’s largest financial software providers.
 Quicken, for example, has over 17 million customers.

-As I discussed in my reviews on Mint and YNAB, financial trackers can help you get a better idea of your full financial picture from one location.
+Financial trackers like Simplifi can help you get a better idea of your full financial picture from one location.

 One reason why these types of services have gained so much popularity in recent years is due to the rise in electronic accounts—especially in the world of finance.